The laws and rights of prisoners and Prison Law

 They can be punished by the prison governor or a district judge if their behaviour breaches the rules in place at any time.

-In addition, prisoners are prohibited from voting in elections.
+In addition to Prison Law, prisoners are prohibited from voting in elections.

 The rules on prisoners’ rights are available in all prison libraries.
 If you’re held in prison, you can ask to see the prison standing orders and the prison service instructions which set out your rights.